 Additionally, many children have hypotonia and developmental coordination disorder, but no “formal” diagnosis.

-Orthopedic conditions can also be treated with physiotherapy, including:
+Orthopedic conditions (involving bones, muscles, tendons and ligaments) can also be treated using physiotherapy, including:

 - back pain,